jaindiv26/Notes/README.md

 * Can view information about the Note (Title, Tags, Date/Time).
 * Can Filter on the basis of tags, date/time.
 * Search through notes.
-* Swipe right to left the delete the app.
+* Swipe right to left to the delete the app.
 * User can add/delete/update a note.
-* Add his own tags.
+* Add your own tags.
 * Uses core data to save the notes into the DB.

 # Screenshots